chadtopaz/computational-linear-algebra/README.md

 *   Reading
     *   [Why I Don't Grade, by Jesse Stommel](https://www.jessestommel.com/why-i-dont-grade/)
     *   [The Mathematics of Mass Testing for COVID-19](https://sinews.siam.org/Details-Page/the-mathematics-of-mass-testing-for-covid-19)
     *   [DataCamp Hid a Sexual Harassment Incident by its CEO](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup) \[CW/TW: Sexual Harassment\].
 DataCamp is this course's default resource for learning R because it is the best-designed and most effective resource I know of.
 However, **DataCamp has a problematic past**, and I feel an ethical imperative to be transparent about this, which is why I am having you read the article linked above.
-If you feel you cannot or should not use DataCamp, I encourage you use an alternative option, including one of the choices I have listed on our [R Resources](#r-resources).
+If you feel you cannot or should not use DataCamp, I encourage you use an alternative option, including one of the choices I have listed in the [R Resources](#r-resources) section.
 In case it impacts your decision, please know that DataCamp does not gain financially from us using it, as instructors at colleges/universities can get six free months of DataCamp for their students.
 In any case, you are 100% free to make whatever choice you want and I will support you fully!
 *   Videos
     *   [Why is Linear Algebra Useful (9:56)](https://www.youtube.com/watch?v=X0HXnHKPXSo&feature=youtu.be)
 *   DataCamp Coding Practice